Diamond Plaza

-Diamond Plaza is a complex building in downtown District 1, Ho Chi Minh City.
-The complex includes a 20 story tower for residences and offices, and 2 basement levels.
-Its shopping center podium including a Lotte Department Store, bowling, restaurants, café and hospital.
-The complex was completed and opened for business in 1999.
+Diamond Plaza is a complex building in downtown Saigon, Ho Chi Minh City.
+The complex includes a 5-story building for department store, 14-story and 20-story towers are for offices with the latters last 6 floors are for serviced apartments, and 2 basement levels.
+The complex was completed and opened for business in 1999 and a year later in 2000 for the shopping center.

+The building is located next to the Youth Cultural House, April 30 Park, Saigon Notre-Dame Basilica and Saigon Central Post Office.
+South Korea's Posco Construction & Engineering and Vietnam's VNSteel did the construction for the building.

+The 5-story New Classical architecture podium of shopping center including: a Lotte Department Store (initially Diamond Department Store), a Lotte Cinema Diamond Plaza theater, bowling, restaurants, café and a Family Medical Practice Vietnam.
 A helicopter pad is on the roof of the building.
-The building is located next to April 30 Park, Saigon Notre-Dame Basilica and Saigon Central Post Office.
-South Korea's Posco Construction & Engineering and Vietnam's VNSteel did the construction for the building.